-- the operator should take into account the volume and activity limits referred to in the authorisation, bearing in mind that they may change following initiatives taken by the operator, or upon request by the CSN; - the authorisation may be revoked at any moment following non-compliance or discovery of unfavourable factors unknown at the time of licensing; - the operator should take necessary steps to assure adequate protection (security provisions); and, - the operator should provide an updated safety assessment report elaborated in accordance to the instructions issued by the CSN, at minimum every 10 years.
+- The authorisation may be revoked at any moment following non-compliance or discovery of unfavourable factors unknown at the time of licensing. - The operator should take necessary steps to assure adequate protection (security provisions); and, - The operator should provide an updated safety assessment report elaborated in accordance to the instructions issued by the CSN, at minimum every 10 years.